-Global migration is at record levels, making displaced children an issue of increasing international concern.
+Global migration has reached record levels in recent years, making displaced children an issue of international concern.
 Several UN agreements outline countries’ responsibilities to child migrants, most notably the Convention on the Rights of the Child.
 This 1989 accord affirms that countries should not separate families and should detain children “only as a measure of last resort and for the shortest appropriate period of time.”
 The United States is a signatory, but it is the only country worldwide that has not ratified the convention, and is thus not legally bound by it.

 Based on this and other conventions, the United Nations holds that asylum-seeking children should almost never be detained, and has condemned such practices in the United States and elsewhere.
 The United Nations has little enforcement authority, however, and some 330,000 migrant children are detained annually, across at least seventy-seven countries [PDF].

 This includes a number of countries in Europe, which has struggled with a wave of migration from the Middle East and North Africa that began in 2015.
-As of 2018, around 42 percent [PDF] of child migrants to Europe were unaccompanied or separated from guardians.
+In 2019, around 27 percent [PDF] of child migrants to six European countries were unaccompanied or separated from guardians.
 The European Union’s asylum law, known as the Dublin Regulation, requires EU states to accept responsibility for unaccompanied children with family members living or seeking asylum there.
 Detention of migrant families is rampant in the EU, according to the United Nations [PDF], despite members’ stated commitments to limiting the practice.
 In 2016, the EU’s police agency, Europol, reported that thousands of unaccompanied child refugees in Europe had gone missing since 2014.

 Australia has likewise faced controversy over its punitive immigration policies, which include mandatory, indefinite detention of migrants.
 Conditions in holding facilities on Nauru Island, where Australia houses migrants apprehended at sea, have triggered public outrage.
-The Australian government reported that, by October 2019, fewer than five children [PDF] were in immigration detention facilities on the mainland, compared to a peak of about two thousand in 2013.
+The Australian government reported that, as of August 2020, fewer than five children [PDF] were in immigration detention facilities on the mainland, compared to a peak of about two thousand in 2013.
 Still, critics say Australia’s lack of a legal limit on how long minors can be held has led some child refugees to languish in custody for years.

 In Canada, the law allows the detention of migrant children only as a last resort.
-The number of minors detained through the Canada Border Services Agency (CBSA) totals less than two hundred, with about 95 percent held alongside a parent or guardian.
-However, experts have raised concerns [PDF] about children detained with their parents in prison-like facilities without legal recourse.
+The number of minors held through the Canada Border Services Agency totals less than 150.
+More than 98 percent are not detained independently but rather housed alongside a parent or guardian.
+However, experts have raised concerns [PDF] about children held with their parents in prison-like facilities without legal recourse.

-Under U.S. pressure to secure its own borders, Mexico under President Andres Manuel Lopez Obrador has escalated migrant apprehensions.
-Detentions of Central American children rose 130 percent in the first half of 2019 compared to the same period in 2018.
-These apprehended minors and adults—some from as far as Africa and Asia, seeking a pathway into the United States—are packed into often dangerous and unclean detention facilities throughout Mexico.
+Under pressure from the United States to secure its own borders, Mexico under President Andres Manuel Lopez Obrador escalated migrant apprehensions.
+Detentions of Central American children rose roughly 130 percent in the first half of 2019 compared to the same period in 2018.
+These apprehended minors and adults—some from as far as Africa and Asia, seeking a pathway into the United States—have been packed into often dangerous and unclean detention facilities throughout Mexico.